-6.3.2 Capital expenditure sharing scheme (CESS)
+6.5 Capital expenditure sharing scheme (CESS)

 Under our CESS, gains and losses are calculated based on the difference between forecast and actual capex.
-The business ultimately retains a 20% share of the net present value of an over- or underspend, regardless of when in the determination period the underspend is made.
+The business ultimately retains a 20% share of the net present value of an over- or underspend, regardless of when in the determination period the underspend is made (see Box 6.2).